Beartime234/slack-pokequiz/docs/about.md

 ## Submitting Questions

+> Sorry this is unreleased as of right now but will be released soon!
+If you want send me an email with your questions and i will add them

 Think my questions suck?
 Why don't you submit your own!
 You can submit your own questions by visiting the [slack-quizdata](https://github.com/Beartime234/slack-quizdata) github repo and raising a pull request.
 There are instructions on how to a do this in that repository under docs.